 When your body has been damaged by drug or alcohol abuse, a healthy diet alone isn’t always enough.
 In addition, supplements need to be administered at the proper time during recovery for the best effect.
 Some work best during the withdrawal process, while others help you heal after the withdrawals have passed.
 Because some supplements may need to be taken in high doses, professional supervision is important.

 There is no cookie-cutter treatment to recover from drug or alcohol addiction.
 Each plan must be tailored to the individual.
 Your personal plan will start with helping you through the detoxification process in a healthy, holistic way.
-From there, we will help you repair your body and mind with proper nutrition, fitness and counseling personalized to fit your individual needs.
-Contact 12 Keys Rehab to begin your personal plan for healing and recovery.
+From there, we will help you repair your body and mind with proper nutrition, fitness, and counseling personalized to fit your individual needs.
+Contact 12 Keys Florida to begin your personal plan for healing and recovery.